rollerworks/search/doc/searches.rst

 Please keep note of the following:

-* The field-name is the resolved field name and not the alias that was used.
 * The group and nesting level start at index 0 which is the root of the condition.

 .. tip::